huiminwu/A-maze-ing/README.md

 if "E" and "0" are adjacent, return true.

-if no stepping stones next to "E", return false.
+check the four directions for stepping stones next to "E".

-else, for each stepping stone next to "E":
+for each stepping stone next to "E":

    replace the stepping stone with the "E"